Economy of Israel: After independence

 After statehood, Israel faced a deep economic crisis.
-As well as having to recover from the devastating effects of the 1948 Arab–Israeli War, it also had to absorb hundreds of thousands of Jewish refugees from Europe and almost a million from the Arab world.
+As well as having to recover from the devastating effects of the 1948 Arab–Israeli War, it also had to absorb hundreds of thousands of Jewish refugees from Europe and almost a million Mizrahi and other Jews from the Arab world.
 Israel was financially overwhelmed and faced a deep economic crisis, which led to a policy of austerity from 1949 to 1959.
 Unemployment was high, and foreign currency reserves were scarce.

 In 1952, Israel and West Germany signed an agreement stipulating that West Germany was to pay Israel to compensate for Jewish property stolen by the Nazis, material claims during the Holocaust, and absorption of refugees as a result.
 Over the next 14 years, West Germany paid Israel 3 billion marks (around US$714 million according to 1953–1955 conversion rates or equivalent to approximately US$7 billion in modern currency).
 The reparations became a decisive part of Israel's income, comprising as high as 87.5% of Israel's income in 1956.
 Israel never had any formal diplomatic relations with East Germany.
 In 1950, the Israeli government launched Israel Bonds for American and Canadian Jews to buy.
 In 1951, the final results of the bonds program exceeded $52 million.
 Additionally, many American Jews made private donations to Israel, which in 1956 were thought to amount to $100 million a year.
 In 1957, bond sales amounted to 35% of Israel's special development budget.
-Later in the century, Israel became significantly reliant on economic aid from the United States, a country that also became Israel's most important source of political support internationally.
+Israel later received increasing economic aid from the United States, a country that also became an important source of political support internationally.

-The proceeds from these sources were invested in industrial and agricultural development projects, which allowed Israel to become economically self-sufficient.
+Israel invested domestic tax dollars, Israel Bonds funds and foreign aid in industrial and agricultural development projects, and slowly became economically self-sufficient.
 Among the projects made possible by the aid was the Hadera power plant, the Dead Sea Works, the National Water Carrier, port development in Haifa, Ashdod, and Eilat, desalination plants, and national infrastructure projects.